Wayzata High School: History

 The first school in the Wayzata area was established around 1855.
 Classes were taught in homes until a one-room school was built near what is now the second green of the Wayzata Country Club.
 This school burned down (for unknown reasons) and a new school was constructed on what is now Wayzata's main street near downtown Wayzata.

 What are now the West and Central middle schools were each once the high school building.
 The West Middle School building served as the high school from 1940 to 1960.
 Central Middle School's campus was home to the high school from 1960 to 1997.
 The current Wayzata High School campus was completed in 1997 and classes began in the 1997–98 school year.

 On February 25, 2014, voters approved a referendum for a $109 million bond request to expand the high school and improve security and technology.
 Part of the provisions include the purchasing of adjacent land belonging to the Elm Creek Golf Course and the building of a new wing.
 Construction took place from 2014 to 2017.

+Demographics

+Wayzata High School has the largest enrollment of any Minnesota high school.
+As of 2026, the school has a student population of 3,781 that is 0.2% Native American, 4.9% Hispanic, 5.3% multiracial, 9% black, 24% Asian, and 56.5% white.

 Academics

 As of the 2015–16 school year, Wayzata High School offers 24 Advanced Placement classes and one Advanced Placement Pilot course (AP Accounting).
 The school also hosts the Minnesota PSEO program, allowing students in 11th and 12th grades to receive college credit.
+In 2014, the school began a district-wide technology program that issued each student a district-owned iPad.

 Wayzata High School has consistently exceeded the state and national average scores on the ACT.

-In 2014, the school began a district-wide technology program that issued each student a district-owned iPad.